angular-schule/angular-cli-ghpages/README.md

 Directory for all published sources, relative to the project-root.
 Most probably no change is required here.
-This option can be used to deploy completely different folders, which are note related at all to angular.
+This option can be used to deploy completely different folders, which are not related at all to angular.